 What are the benefits of Explorer’s parent participation program?

-In addition to high quality children’s education, Explorer also offers families extensive parenting support and a robust parent education program.
-Providing access to high quality parent education through both our teachers and outside parenting experts is a valued aspect of our school.
-All families receive support and resources to increase their knowledge and skills related to parenting and healthy child development.
-Through this process, parents grow in their abilities to be educators of their child both at home and at school.
+As well as having opportunities to learn from teachers in the classroom, families are also offered parenting support through an excellent parent education program involving both our teachers and outside parenting experts.
+All families receive opportunities to expand their knowledge and skills related to parenting and healthy child development.
+Through this process, parents grow in their abilities to be educators of their children, both at home and at school.
+Learn more about our Parent Education Program on Our Parent Education page.

 What is the curriculum at Explorer Preschool like?

-Our teaching staff are well-trained and experienced in early childhood development.
-We are extremely fortunate and proud that our teachers were former Explorer parents themselves (and volunteer Board members too!) and have deep ties and connection to Explorer Preschool.
-Explorer embraces several key teaching methods across our curriculum, implemented in developmentally appropriate manners for each age group.
-Each class experiences large blocks of uninterrupted child-directed time to allow children to engage in the teacher-prepared environment.
+Our teaching staff is well-trained and experienced in early childhood development.
+Explorer embraces several key teaching methods across our curriculum implemented in developmentally appropriate ways.
+Current research clearly shows that young children learn best through self-chosen play activities in a well-prepared environment, with the support of well-trained adults and this concept has been ingrained in Explorer’s program since their beginning.
+Each class experiences large blocks of uninterrupted child-directed play where children get to choose from various activities throughout the class space.
 Children are respectfully supported with predictable routines at the beginning and end of their class, as well as through transitions in and out of teacher-led group times.
-Parents are trained in positive discipline and attentively support children’s social development and help them develop problem solving skills.
-Carefully selected books, art projects, sensory experiences, celebrations, outdoor activities, and other daily choices allow children the freedom of open-ended inquiry and empower them to be themselves and learn in their own way.
+Parents are trained in positive discipline and attentively support children’s problem-solving skills and social-emotional development.
+Carefully selected books, process-based art projects, sensory experiences, celebrations, outdoor activities, and other daily choices allow children the freedom of open-ended curiosity and discovery of individual interest and learning style.

-What your child is learning while playing may not be evident to the casual observer but every lesson and activity is thoughtfully crafted by our teachers as an invitation for developmentally appropriate learning.
-The importance of play is not to be underestimated.
-Play is important business and supports the growth of the whole child.
+Every lesson and activity is thoughtfully crafted by our teachers as an invitation for developmentally appropriate learning.
 Through play, children develop their cognitive, physical, literacy, and social skills.
-They will have practice in getting along with their peers and adults, in protecting their rights and in being sympathetic with other people’s feelings.
-They will develop a feelings vocabulary and learn to handle their own feelings in emotionally healthy ways.
+They will practice getting along with their peers and adults, advocating for themselves, and being empathetic with other people’s feelings.
+They will have the opportunity to expand their feelings vocabulary and learn to manage their own feelings in emotionally healthy ways.
 Our school’s general philosophy toward creative media is to leave the children free to work at their own pace.
-We do not try to directly teach skills such as cutting, pasting and painting.
-Rather, we encourage free use of art materials in many forms.
 This enables the children to progress at their own rate, eliminating the frustration that can occur when expectations are beyond their capabilities.